Removing Reflections from RAW Photos: The contextual photo

-Because the translation and rotation of the contextual camera view can differ significantly from the primary camera, it is difficult to simulate a contextual view using a dataset of image pairs \mb{t=T(i)} and \mb{r=R(j)} that are used to create mixture images $m$ from the perspective of a primary camera.
+significantly from the primary camera, it is difficult to simulate a contextual view using a dataset of image pairs \mb{t=T(i)} and \mb{r=R(j)} that are used to create mixture images $m$ from the perspective of a primary camera.
 In particular, content from $j$ should not be copied into a simulated contextual image $c$, as trained models could learn to cheat by searching for patches of $r$ that have the same perspective projection in $c$.
 Such patches will not be present in practice.